RahulSP-4601/AugierAI_Assessment/README.md

 * Features
-    1. Outlier Management (First Section):
-        i.
-Users can create, name, and switch between multiple outliers. ii.
-Each outlier saves its own state, including text edits and interactions with the LLM. iii.
-Data is stored and persisted using JSON.
+    1. Outlier Management (First Section): a] Users can create, name, and switch between multiple outliers. b] Each outlier saves its own state, including text edits and interactions with the LLM. c] Data is stored and persisted using JSON.

-    2. Custom Text Editor (Second Section):
-        i.
-A fully functional word-processing area with options to: i.i.
+    2. Custom Text Editor (Second Section): a] A fully functional word-processing area with options to: i.i.
 Change text size, font, and color. i.ii.
-Apply bold, italics, underline, and highlight text. ii.
-Edits are saved for each outlier and persist across sessions.
+Apply bold, italics, underline, and highlight text. b] Edits are saved for each outlier and persist across sessions.

-    3. Large Language Model Integration (Third Section):
-        i.
-The LLM is powered by OpenAI’s API, providing intelligent and context-aware responses based on user inputs. ii.
-Conversations with the LLM are saved and specific to each outlier. iii.
-Note: OpenAI’s free quota has limits, and additional usage may require payment.
+    3. Large Language Model Integration (Third Section): a] The LLM is powered by OpenAI’s API, providing intelligent and context-aware responses based on user inputs. b] Conversations with the LLM are saved and specific to each outlier. c] Note: OpenAI’s free quota has limits, and additional usage may require payment.

 * Technology Stack
     1. Frontend: